llvm/circt/docs/Dialects/Seq/RationaleSeq.md

 Upon initialization, the state is defined to be uninitialized.

+### Variant: `seq.compreg.ce`

+This op is a version of compreg with the addition of a clock enable signal.
+Having the clock enable explicit (instead of a mux feeding it) is convenient for mapping to SV behavioral and will be (in the future) easier to map to device primitives or standard cells.

 ### Rationale

 Several design decisions were made in defining this op.
 Mostly, they were